Construction Cost Crisis Australia | Impact & Solutions

 Six Areas Where the Construction Cost Crisis Is Hitting Your Business Right Now

-Rising input costs and supply chain disruptions move through your contracts, your projects and your whole business at the same time.
-Find the area that applies to you.
+Rising input costs and supply chain disruptions move through your contracts, your projects and your wider business at the same time.
+Find the area that applies to your business below.

 Your contracts were priced before cost increases hit

 Every unrecoverable cost increase comes directly off your margin.
 Most contracts contain no effective escalation mechanism.
-The question is whether yours is one of the exceptions, and what you can do if it is not.
+The question is whether your contract is one of the exceptions, and what you can do if it is not.

 Your rise and fall clause is not recovering what you expected